The Sir Walter Scott monument in Edinburgh, Scotland is on Princes street. Princes Street is a main street with lots to see and do.

-I had a hard time finding a hotel within our budget and was very pleased when I was able to book a great low rate here.
-We stayed in 2 different rooms, because we decided to stay an extra night.
+I had a hard time finding a hotel within our budget and was very pleased when I was able to book a great low rate at Valentine City Centre Guest House.
+We stayed in 2 different rooms because we decided to stay an extra night.
 Our first room was large, but we had to share a shower and a toilet room with two other rooms.
 I was worried it would be a problem, but it wasn’t.
 We never had to wait to use either & both were always clean.
 The second room was slightly smaller and in a less renovated part of the building.
 It has the original staircase in it.
 Very cool!
 Our room had a small bathroom in it.
 Again, everything was clean.
-They had parking, which is a huge plus.
+They had parking which is a huge plus.
 It is difficult to find parking at times.
 Breakfast was excellent and included!
-The location was good, about a ten minute walk to the castle.
-The owner is incredibly knowledgeable on the city.
+The location was good, about a ten-minute walk to the castle.
+The owner is incredibly knowledgeable about the city.

 Mariachi – We found Mexican food in Scotland near the castle.
 It was good and the restaurant itself was beautiful.
 I expected the food to be bad, but it wasn’t.
 We had the nachos and Sangria.
 The nachos were good and a large portion.
 The Sangria was excellent!
 We would go back.